Paris Opera Ballet: Hierarchy

 The hierarchy of the Paris Opera Ballet is very strict.
 For a dancer, it is virtually compulsory to enter first the Paris Opera Ballet School.
 As Mathilde Froustey put it: "You cannot get into the company if you have not done the school".
 The competition for admission to both institutions is extremely fierce, as well as the competition for the highest ranks in the ballet company.

 More than 90 percent of the candidates don't pass the Ballet School entrance examination, and 20 percent of its pupils have to leave at the end of the year after failing the annual competitive examinations ("les concours annuels") in May.
 Only 5 to 20 percent of the Ballet School graduates are accepted in the Paris Opera Ballet, initially as dancers on trial (the "stagiaires").

-To become a regular member of the Paris Opera Ballet as "Quadrille" (fifth and lowest rank in the hierarchy), you have to pass the annual competitive examination in November.
+To become a regular member of the Paris Opera Ballet as "Quadrille" (fifth and lowest rank in the hierarchy), one has to pass the annual competitive examination in November.
 Promotion to the next rank depends exclusively on success in the following annual competitive examinations ("les concours internes de promotion") in front of a board of judges.
-To achieve the highest rank as Danseur Étoile (only by nomination) you have to perform in leading roles as "Premier Danseur" for many years before you are nominated due to outstanding excellence and merit.
+To achieve the highest rank as Danseur Étoile (only by nomination), dancers have to perform in leading roles as "Premier Danseur" for many years before being nominated due to outstanding excellence and merit.